ppy/osu-wiki/news/2023/2023-03-21-project-loved-march-2023.md

 [![](/wiki/shared/news/2023-03-21-project-loved-march-2023/1463567.jpg)](https://osu.ppy.sh/community/forums/topics/1738555)

-[Silentroom vs. Frums - Aegleseeker](https://osu.ppy.sh/beatmapsets/1463567#mania) by ::AlexDunk::{ user=9194799 } and ::lovely\1hyahya::{ user=10318380 }\
+[Silentroom vs. Frums - Aegleseeker](https://osu.ppy.sh/beatmapsets/1463567#mania) by ::AlexDunk::{ user=9194799 } and ::lovely_hyahya::{ user=10318380 }\
 234 BPM, 2:25 | 4.63★, 4.64★, 6.42★, 7.24★\
 *description written by ::RandomeLoL::{ user=7080063 }*

 It has been a while since we last saw ::AlexDunk::{ user=9194799 } featured in Project Loved, but the wait wasn't for naught.
 Another set of theirs has slowly been gaining traction during that period of time, even getting some final touches here and there to get it on its best shape possible!
 That's why this month around, we'll be featuring their amazing *Aegleseeker* set.

 But what can players expect?
-For starters, you can get to experience an amazing storyboard crafted by none other than ::lovely\1hyahya::{ user=10318380 }.
+For starters, you can get to experience an amazing storyboard crafted by none other than ::lovely_hyahya::{ user=10318380 }.
 Alternatively, if storyboards aren't your thing, the background was AlexDunk's own doing, so you'll still have something fancy to stare at!

 The set also offers [a standalone SV difficulty](https://osu.ppy.sh/beatmapsets/1463567#mania/3042821), for those who'd like to get the vibe of the song through wacky speed-ups and slow-downs.
 The other three difficulties are all distinct with ever-so-slight increases in difficulty.
 Give them a try!
 Each one of them holds itself just as well as a standalone chart.